 Now’s the perfect time to start some sauerkraut, kimchi or dill pickles.
 You need zero electricity to make these.
 I once did a sauerkraut demo in a park near the Golden Gate Bridge.
 Likewise, simple mead does not require energy to make.

 The dill pickles and kimchi can become too ripe if you let them ferment on the counter for more than about five days, depending on the temperature of your kitchen.
+A heat wave will speed this up further.
+So check your ferments a couple of times a day.
 The refrigerator slows down the fermentation so store them in there when they are ready.
 Even if your electricity provider shuts off your power for a couple of days, your fermented vegetables and drinks won’t go bad.
 They’ll simply continue to ferment, which merely changes the flavor not their edibility.

 Stay cool, stay safe!